aluxian/aluxian.com/README.md

 ## Running Ghost on OpenShift

+### Signup Error
+When you create a new user on Ghost on OpenShift, it will give a 503 error, but it does actually create the user, and you can then just go to the signin page and log in.
+I am investigating the issue.

 This is a basic quickstart to get Ghost running on OpenShift.

 If you have already created an application with this, and are having issues with it not working when you do a restart,